Amanongithub/AI-Photo-News-Fact-Checker/README.md

-# 📰 AI Photo News Fact Checker
+# 📰 Photo News/Text Fact Checker with AI ( LangChain )

 An AI-powered application that **checks news from photos and screenshots**.